Battle of Veracruz (1914): Background

-The Tampico Affair itself was set off when nine American sailors were arrested by the Mexican government for entering off-limit areas in Tampico, Tamaulipas.
+The Tampico Affair itself was set off in 1914 when nine American sailors were arrested by the Mexican government for entering off-limit areas in Tampico, Tamaulipas.
 The unarmed sailors were arrested when they entered a fuel loading station.
-The sailors were released, but the U.S. naval commander Henry T. Mayo demanded an apology and a 21-gun salute.
+The sailors were released, but the US naval commander Henry T. Mayo demanded an apology and a 21-gun salute.
 The apology was provided, but not the salute.
-In the end, the response from U.S. President Woodrow Wilson ordered the U.S. Navy to prepare for the occupation of the port of Veracruz.
-While awaiting authorization from the U.S. Congress to carry out such action, Wilson was alerted to a delivery of weapons for Victoriano Huerta, who had taken control of Mexico the previous year after a bloody coup d'état (and was eventually deposed on July 15, 1914), due to arrive in the port on April 21 aboard the German-registered cargo steamer SS Ypiranga.
+In the end, the tensions culminated in US President Woodrow Wilson ordering the US Navy to prepare for the occupation of the port of Veracruz.
+While awaiting authorization from the US Congress to carry out such action, Wilson was alerted to a delivery of weapons for General Victoriano Huerta due to arrive in the port on April 21 aboard the German-registered cargo steamer SS Ypiranga.
 As a result, Wilson issued an immediate order to seize the port's customs office and confiscate the weaponry.
 The weapons had actually been sourced by John Wesley De Kay, an American financier and businessman with large investments in Mexico, and a Russian arms dealer from Puebla, Leon Rasst, not the German government, as newspapers reported at the time.

 Part of the arms shipment to Mexico originated from the Remington Arms company in the United States.
-The arms and ammunition were to be shipped to Mexico via Odessa and Hamburg to skirt the American arms embargo.
+The arms and ammunition were to be shipped to Mexico via Odesa and Hamburg to skirt the American arms embargo.
 In Hamburg, De Kay added to the shipment.
 The landing of the arms was blocked at Veracruz, but they were discharged a few weeks later in Puerto Mexico, a port controlled by Huerta at the time.